GustavFluur/Hobby_Share/README.md

 # Deployment
-### The site was deployed to Heruko.
+### The site was deployed to Heroku.
 The steps to deploy are as follows:

 # GitHub|GitPod Terminal